davidhertz7/VoltMart_Exploratory_Analysis/README.md

 Their top-selling brands consists of Apple, Samsung, and Lenovo.

 The company has extensive volume of data stored on its sales, marketing activities, operational/logistic efficiency, product offerings. and loyalty program — the latter potentially being underutilized.
-This project analyzes and synthesizes this data to uncover key insights that can enhance Voltmart’s commercial performance.
+This project analyzes and synthesizes this data in order to uncover key insights that can enhance Voltmart’s commercial performance.
 In collaboration with the Head of Operations, I will provide actionable insights and recommendations to cross-functional teams across Sales, Finance, and Product.

 Insights and recommendations are provided on the following key areas: